 Streamlining Hospital Operations

-For example, NewYork-Presbyterian Hospital uses big data to predict emergency room admissions with up to 90% accuracy.
-This reduces patient wait times and improves bed management.
-Data from electronic health records (EHR) lets healthcare workers monitor and adjust operating room schedules to minimize downtime and increase capacity.
+For example NewYork-Presbyterian Hospital uses big data to predict emergency room admissions with 90% accuracy.
+This reduces patient wait times and bed management.
+Data from electronic health records (EHR) lets healthcare workers monitor and adjust OR schedules to minimize downtime and increase capacity.

 Reducing Healthcare Costs